SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

    -  ### **2.7 Assumptions & Dependencies**
         **Assumptions:**
         - Users of Galaxy TV+ will have reliable internet access to stream content online.
-        - Users will access Galaxy TV+ on compatible devices, such as iPhone, iPad, Mac, Galaxy TV, and select smart TVs.
+        - Users will access Galaxy TV+ on compatible devices, such as iPhone, iPad and Android smartphones.
         - Users will need to create an account and sign in to access Galaxy TV+ content, with appropriate authentication mechanisms in place.
         - Galaxy TV+ will have the necessary licenses and agreements in place to make content